Rabies Exposure in Humans

 CASE 6:

 The second case in 2017 involved a woman bitten on her right hand by a bat in August.
 She did not seek healthcare until she developed a fever and pain in her right arm and neck in October.
-She died 4 days later.13
+She died approximately 2 weeks later.12

 Postexposure Prophylaxis (PEP) Is the Only Approach Shown to Be Effective for Treating Rabies Exposures5